WTA Executive

 Secretary

-Kristy currently teaches Nursery and Kindergarten at Lord Nelson School.
-She has been an elementary classroom teacher for the past 15 years with experience teaching in almost every grade from Nursery to Grade 6.
-At home, Kristy spends time with her two dogs and partner Colin who is very supportive of everything she does.
+Kristy currently teaches full day Kindergarten at Lord Nelson School.
+She has been an elementary classroom teacher for the past 17 years with experience teaching in almost every grade from Nursery to Grade 6.
+At home, Kristy spends time with her dog Ella and partner Colin who is very supportive of everything she does.

-Kristy has been the WTA Secretary for the past 4 years, a WTA Executive member for the past 7 years, and a WTA Council Representative for 6 years.
-She has attended 12 MTS AGMs, served as the chair of the AGM committee, monitoring committee and co-chair of the DSA committee.
-Kristy previously served on the 50th Anniversary Committee and as a Member-at-Large of Executive.
+Kristy has been the WTA Secretary for the past 6 years, a WTA Executive member for the past 8 years, and a WTA Council Representative for 6 years.
+She has attended 13 MTS AGMs, served as the chair of the AGM committee, monitoring committee, Indigenous Voices and Action committee, Workplace Safety and Health committee and co-chair of the DSA committee, 50th and 60th Anniversary Committee and as a Member-at-Large of Executive.

 Kristy has enjoyed her time on Executive, learning alongside colleagues and doing work on behalf of members.
 She looks forward to the opportunity to serve as a Table Officer and the Secretary of the WTA.